00itamarts00/MERL-RAV_dataset/README.md

 Then, download the AFLW dataset by following the instructions [here](https://www.tugraz.at/institute/icg/research/team-bischof/lrs/downloads/aflw/)

-The directory should look like this
+The project directory should look like this
 ```bash
  |--merl_rav_labels
  |        |-- frontal